Unlock seamless workflows and faster delivery with our latest releases- get the details

 export const { loadQuery } = queryStore;

-This loader takes the basic client setup in the previous file, but extends it with a read token and enables "stega" to return information required for visual editing along with your content.
+This Sanity "loader" takes the basic client setup in the previous file, but extends it with a read token (which we'll setup later) to set the correct perspective when in preview mode.

 Create one more file to store and reuse your GROQ queries: